“I had to leave without my children”

 * Ntombombzi has given consent to tell her story and use her photo, pictured together with her daughter Liphiwe

-My story begins in 2004, when I was told that I was pregnant with my first child.
+My name is Samantha* and my story begins in 2004 when I was told that I was pregnant with my first child.
 After extensive consideration, my husband and I decided that we would use the public healthcare facility, a Maternity Hospital, closest to our home, as private users.
 This facility happened to be the site of the Perinatal Mental Health Project (PMHP).
 Although my pregnancy was planned, and eagerly awaited, I noticed that I was not as excited and happy as I had previously anticipated.
 Not knowing what to expect, however, I kept these feelings to myself.

 * Samantha has given consent to tell her story and use her photo.